Beast (Disney character): Kingdom Hearts series

-The D Show
+Other video games

+Beast appeared in 2001's video game Disney's Beauty and the Beast Magical Ballroom.
+He also appeared in Cookie Run Kingdom as a cookie.

-Although the movie and others never made mention of his real name, the CD-ROM game The D Show said "The Prince's name is Adam."
+Although the film and others never made mention of his real name, the 1998 computer game The D Show said "The Prince's name is Adam."

-Once Upon a Time

-In the 2011 ABC series Once Upon a Time, the show's version of "the Beast" is actually another fairy tale character, Rumplestiltskin (played by Robert Carlyle), who gains possession of Belle as part of a deal to save Belle's kingdom from losing a war.

-Disney Magic Kingdoms

 Beast was included in the video game Disney Magic Kingdoms during a 2017 Event focused on Beauty and the Beast, being a playable character to unlock for a limited time.

+An alternate version of Beast appears as a playable character in the video game Disney Mirrorverse.

+In 2023 he appeared in Disney Speedstorm and Disney Dreamlight Valley.

 Reception

 The Beast has generally garnered positive reviews.
 MsMojo ranked the Beast second in the Top 10 Disney Princes video, praising his character development in the film.
 Dan Stevens's portrayal of the Beast is also praised.
 Julia Alexander from Polygon praised Stevens' acting for making the Beast feel real, commenting that "there are moments where you forget the beast isn’t real — everything about him feels humane."
 Dana Schwartz from The Observer is less positive in the Beast's 2017 portrayal.
 She commented that the Beast's less scary appearance gave lesser impact when he revealed himself to Belle compared to the original.
 And the fact that the Beast wears a tailcoat and pants all the time makes it unbelievable for certain scenes since the Beast is characterized as "someone who’s been an animal for so long he’s forgotten how to be human."